Satellite Monitoring To Reduce NPK Fertilizer

 Solution: Leveraging Satellite Imagery Analytics To Control Fertilizers Input

 Using traditional agricultural methods such as soil chemicophysical analysis is no longer enough to reduce fertilizer amounts without compromising yields.
 Selective soil testing can hardly be a reliable tool in defining the overall fertilizing strategy.
 Moreover, soil samples should be taken regularly and from different field plots, which is quite costly.
-The satellite-driven fertilizer control method, which appeared with the development of remote sensing technologies, can be employed as a new-day alternative for remote crop monitoring.
+The satellite-driven fertilizer control method, which appeared with the development of remote sensing technologies, can be employed as a new-day alternative for remote EOSDA Crop Monitoring.

 Among the platform’s rich functionality, Zoning with vegetation and productivity maps, generated using satellite data and vegetation indices, are the most valuable for precisely applying fertilizers, minimizing environmental impact while maximizing crop productivity.

-Since Agrinova Group implemented EOS Crop Monitoring in 2021, EOSDA’s satellite-powered platform has proved to provide value, significantly improving the reliability of crop monitoring consulting services.
+Since Agrinova Group implemented EOSDA Crop Monitoring in 2021, EOSDA’s satellite-powered platform has proved to provide value, significantly improving the reliability of EOSDA Crop Monitoring consulting services.

 Outcome: Optimized Nitrogen Application And Boosted Business Performance

-Implementing EOSDA’s crop monitoring software, Agrinova Group doubled the company’s business growth, improved the nitrogen fertilization process, and optimized clients’ fertilizer applications between 50–130 kg/ha.
-In its turn, optimized usage of nitrogen — with the help of vegetation indices and VRA maps in EOS Crop Monitoring — reduced the need for conventional fertilizing products like Urea Ammonium Nitrate (UAN) and Granular Fertilizers.
+Implementing EOSDA’s EOSDA Crop Monitoring software, Agrinova Group doubled the company’s business growth, improved the nitrogen fertilization process, and optimized clients’ fertilizer applications between 50–130 kg/ha.
+In its turn, optimized usage of nitrogen — with the help of vegetation indices and VRA maps in EOSDA Crop Monitoring — reduced the need for conventional fertilizing products like Urea Ammonium Nitrate (UAN) and Granular Fertilizers.

 Moreover, by utilizing remote farm management and monitoring, the company’s staff lessened the time and cost spent on field trips by 80%.
 And finally, providing a high level of services strengthened Agrinova Group’s business relations with agricultural market leaders and opinion-makers.